dfosco/dfosco.github.io/index.md

 <em>Hi!</em>

 ###I design to solve problems for people.
-I work closely small clients and startups to design websites and mobile apps that meet the goals of their customers and move their business forward.
+I work closely with small clients and startups to design websites and mobile apps that meet the goals of their customers and move their business forward.

 My expertise is in <span class="accent">UX Design</span>, <span class="accent">Prototyping</span> & <span class="accent">Front-end Development</span>.